Bitofsin/ultimateproxy-docker/README.md

 ## SmartSwitching Example Etchash and NH Etchash

 "config.json" file name is requird.

-Format the file with Auto switching.
+Make sure to not change the file name just the contents. if the file name gets changed the proxy wont be able to find it.

 For smart switching to work in the docker container the coin Filename paths must be like below